Our Recent Production

 The world premiere of Asylum in Georgia brought Southern Gothic comedy to Seattle.
 John C. Davenport's new play delighted audiences for ten performances in February, 2020 at West of Lenin theatre.
 Cindy Giese French directed a fine cast of nine.
 (This was one of the last productions of live theatre in Seattle before everything was shuttered by the Covid-19 pandemic.)

 Red Rover is producing Patrimony, Duane Kelly's new play about fathers and sons, in spring 2022.
 It will run for eight performances at 18th & Union Arts Space in Seattle.

 In August 2022 Red Rover is co-producing Visiting Cezanne at the Edinburgh Festival Fringe.
 Edinburgh is the world's largest theatre festival, attracting half a million visitors.
-This production had been planned for the Fringe in 2020 and then in 2021, but the Fringe was canceled or greatly curtailed both those years due to the Covid-19 pandemic.
+This production had been planned for the Fringe in 2020 and then in 2021, but the Fringe was curtailed both those years due to the Covid-19 pandemic.
 Visiting Cezanne will be presented on the Alba stage at Hill Street Theatre by theatre artists from Glasgow.
 It will run for 24 performances.

 What Audiences Said about Red Rover's Third Production